Guest Artists

 Pianist

-Ansel Mapp is currently a MM Piano Performance degree candidate and student of Dr. Min Kwon at the Mason Gross School of the Arts, Rutgers University.
+Ansel Mapp recently completed his MM in Piano Performance as a student of Dr. Min Kwon at the Mason Gross School of the Arts, Rutgers University.
 He received a BA in Applied Music and Philosophy from Baylor University in 2022 and was a student of Dr. Terry Lynn Hudson.

 -